xpertbot/craft-wheelform/README.md

 2. `wheelform.php` expects an array of configuration settings to be returned.
 The options are:
     - `template`: default template to use for all emails.
     - `notification`: default notification template overwrite.
     - `forms`: is an array that overwrites any settings specific to the form.
 They key on each array is the ID of the form to modify.
-(These settings take priority over anything else)
+(These settings take priority over anything else) (Note: This `forms` key is the same as above for custom "From" Address)

 ```php
 return [